Skip to main content

 Elsevier does not permit the use of generative AI or AI-assisted tools to create or alter images in submitted manuscripts.
 This may include enhancing, obscuring, moving, removing, or introducing a specific feature within an image or figure.
 Adjustments of brightness, contrast, or color balance are acceptable if they do not obscure or eliminate any information present in the original.
 Image forensics tools or specialized software might be applied to submitted manuscripts to identify suspected image irregularities.

-The only exception is if the use of AI or AI-assisted tools is part of the research design or research methods (such as in AI-assisted imaging approaches to generate or interpret the underlying research data, for example in the field of biomedical imaging).
+The only exception is if the use of generative AI or AI-assisted tools is part of the research design or research methods (such as in AI-assisted imaging approaches to generate or interpret the underlying research data, for example in the field of biomedical imaging).
 If this is done, such use must be described in a reproducible manner in the methods section.
-This should include an explanation of how the AI or AI-assisted tools were used in the image creation or alteration process, and the name of the model or tool, version and extension numbers, and manufacturer.
+This should include an explanation of how the generative AI or AI-assisted tools were used in the image creation or alteration process, and the name of the model or tool, version and extension numbers, and manufacturer.
 Authors should adhere to the AI software’s specific usage policies and ensure correct content attribution.
 Where applicable, authors could be asked to provide pre-AI-adjusted versions of images and/or the composite raw images used to create the final submitted versions, for editorial assessment.

 The use of generative AI or AI-assisted tools in the production of artwork such as for book or commissioned content covers or graphical abstracts is not permitted.